- Check out time is 11:00 a.m.

 - A unit is a vehicle, RV, trailer or tent

-- Only one RV or trailer and one vehicle are permitted per site
+- Only one RV or trailer is allowed per site

 - Do not tie anything to the trees, including tarps.
 Tarps should be strung using poles

-- Reservations: Reservations are recommended for Redstreak Campground.
-All other sites are assigned on a first-come, first-served basis.
+- Sites are assigned on a first-come, first-served basis.
 Demand is heaviest in July, August and on all long weekends.
 Arrive early!